The EEGS / Geonics Early Career Award

 Since its inception, the ultimate goal of EEGS has been to promote the use of near surface geophysics for engineering and environmental projects and to help educate potential end users about the value of using the techniques.
 To that end, EEGS has sought to build relationships with other societies and other organizations that presently implement or could potentially better use geophysical applications.

 The inaugural Institutional Contribution Award was given to the Federal Highway Administration in 2005 at EEGS' annual SAGEEP conference.
+The U.S. Geological Survey was awarded in 2010 at SAGEEP 2010 in Keystone, Colorado.

 For more information about nominating a candidate for the award, contact email@example.com for the Nominations Committee chair.